 Conclusion

-Buy a good OBD2 scanner that offers the option to access freeze frame data so that you can fix your car issues efficiently.
+We suggest that you buy a good OBD2 scanner that offers the option to access freeze frame data so that you can fix your car issues efficiently.
 The data will stay in the system unless you clear the associated DTC.